 Only people who are also possessing the ability to be active listeners excel at being masters of communication.

 Great Producers listen to what the team says.
 Thanks to that, they can forsee upcoming challenges and work out the solution before the more critical issue or problem arises.

-How to start as a Game Producer?
+How to start as a Video Game Producer?

 Typically, game producers start in QA as game testers to understand the process of making a game.
 Many game creators advance from lower-level roles or find work after obtaining expertise in lower-level ones.

 It’s not uncommon to see the transition between IT and gamedev, where Project Managers become proficient Game Producers.
 Someone with Project Manager’s know-how and the will to learn the game development process can easily change the environment and excel in the new position.